slamora/brackets-wiki/How-to-Use-Brackets.md

 Other Features
 --------------

+### Command Line Integration

+Brackets can be launched from command line- `brackets <file/folder/nothing>` on Windows and Mac.
+On Windows, you can even right-click on a file/folder from Windows Explorer and select "Open With Brackets"/"Open as Brackets Project" respectively to launch Brackets.

+### Code Folding

+With Brackets, you can expand/collapse blocks of code using indicators next to the line numbers, or via keyboard shortcuts.

 ### Multiple Selections

 Brackets supports multiple cursors, multiple selections, and rectangular selections, as well as Undo Selection and useful commands like Add Next Match to Selection.
 See [[Working with Multiple Selections]] for more information.